watson/conferences/README.md

 I've made this list to better keep track of the conferences I might attend.
 Pull requests are welcome.

+I've also made [a Twitter list](https://twitter.com/wa7son/lists/hacker-conferences) containing all the conferences from this list.
+If one is missing, please [open an issue](https://github.com/watson/hacker-conferences/issues/new).

 ## 2016

 Conference | Dates | Proposals | Location